When compiling error in libs\curl\libcurl.lib

 Then the compilation works

-#2 Updated by IR4T4 about 2 years ago
+#2 Updated by IR4T4 over 2 years ago

 I’v had a similar error after checking out the latest changes from our lib submodule: